MelnykovM/Readnocry/README.md

 Deployment:

 **Docker + Kubernetes:** The application is deployed on Google Cloud Kubernetes, ensuring scalability and reliability.
-It's accessible at https://readnocry.com/.

 Logging: